It’s pretty easy to go your whole life without ever thinking about your elbows.

 No body part or joint acts in isolation, and the elbow is certainly no exception.

 The prior exercises are good local strengthening activities for the elbows, but there is an important interrelationship between the elbows, the wrists, the shoulders, and the neck.

 Popular mobilizing techniques with bands and wraps are just temporary fixes if underlying causes are not addressed.
-This usually includes poor muscular capacity (grip, wrist extension, shoulder girdle) or impaired nerve conduction from plexus or cervical nerve root.
+This usually includes poor muscular capacity (grip, wrist extension, shoulder girdle) or impaired nerve conduction from the brachial plexus or cervical nerve root.

 Relationship to the Shoulder